pdhoward/client/README.md

 This web app is intended to be used with a backend mongo server
 ## Getting Set Up

-Getting the server running on your local machine takes only a few steps:
+Getting the app running on your local machine takes only a few steps:

 1. clone the project - `git clone https://github.com/pdhoward/client.git
+2. rename configEx directory to config.
+No additional updates needed in config.json
 2. install its dependencies - `npm install`
 3. Built with create-react-app -- npm run start